marielgh/marielgh.github.io/boxplots.md

 **Evaluation metric**

+In this competition we have multiple variables, and each of these variables can take on one of multiple labels.
+The evaluation metric will be:

 Multi-multiclass log loss $$= \frac{1}{K}\sum_{k=1}^{K} \left[ - \frac{1}{N} \sum_{n=0}^{N} \sum_{c=1}^{C} y_{k, c, n} \log(\hat{y}_{k, c, n}) \right]$$

+In this calculation, *K* is the number of dependent variables, *N* is the number of rows being evaluated, and *C* is the number of class values *k* can take on.

+###Exploratory data analysis and preprocessing

 ```python